-AIA Virginia honors work done by Virginia architects with 2016 Awards for Excellence in Architecture.
+AIA Virginia, a Society of the American Institute of Architects, honors work done by Virginia-based architects with the 2017 Awards for Excellence in Architecture.
 Also known as the Design Awards, these honors celebrate projects no older than seven years that contribute to the built environment and are clear examples of thoughtful, engaging design.
-This year juries have identified one Honor + Excellence Award, five Honor Awards, nine Merit Awards and four Honorable Mentions.
+This year’s jury has identified three Honor Awards, ten Merit Awards, and three Honorable Mentions.
 Award categories include Architecture, Contextual Design, Residential Design, Interior Design and Historic Preservation.

 In the ARCHITECTURE category

-The jury considers aesthetics, adherence to the client program, proven and projected building performance and concept development during its deliberations.
+The jury considers aesthetics, adherence to the client’s wishes, proven and projected building performance and concept development during its deliberations.

 Architecture Merit Award Recipients:

-- Mundo Verde Charter School (Washington, D.C.) by Studio Twenty Seven Architecture
+- Achievement Preparatory Academy (Washington, D.C.) by Studio Twenty Seven Architecture, Washington, D.C.

 Architecture Honorable Mention Recipients: